 A variation on the message authentication code is the one-way hash function.
-As with the message authentication code, the hash function accepts a variable-sizemessage, Manual input and produces and ved-size hash code H(M), sometimes called amessage digest, as output.
-The hash code is a function of all bits of the message and provides an error- detection capability?
-A change to any bit or bits in the messageresults in a change to the hash code.
-A wariety of -Phash B: Ex[M " Code S] •Provides authentication and digital ways in can beusedtoprovidemessageauthenticationisshownbelowandexplainedstepwiseint hetable. (f) Encrypt result of (e) (c) Encrypt hash code - sender's private ke Destination B
+As with the message authentication code, the hash function accepts a variable-size message M as input and produces a fixed-size hash code H(M), sometimes called a message digest, as output.
+The hash code is a function of all bits of the message and provides an error- detection capability: A change to any bit or bits in the message results in a change to the hash code.
+A variety of ways in which a hash code can be used to provide message authentication is shown below and explained stepwise in the table.

 In case where confidentiality is not required methods b and c have an advantage over those that encrypt the entire message in less that computation is required.
 Growing interest for technique that avoid encryption is due to reason like encryption software is quiet slow and may be covered by patents.
 Also encryption hardware costs are not negligible and the algorithms are subjected to U.S export control.
-A fixed-length hash value h is generated by a function H that takes as input a messageofarbitrarylength:h=H(M).sendsMandH(M)
+A fixed-length hash value h is generated by a function H that takes as input a message of arbitrary length: h=H(M).sends M and H(M)

-A authenticates the message by computing $\mathrm{H}(\mathrm{M})$ and checking the match B
+A authenticates the message by computing H(M) and checking the match B